Garbolino/meteor-boilerplate/README.md

 ## <a name="included-packages"></a> Included Packages

+* Meteor Version:
+  * 1.2.1
 * Router:
   * [iron:router](https://github.com/EventedMind/iron-router)
 * Coffeescript
 * meteorhacks:npm
   * Use npm modules with your Meteor App
-* Kadira
+* Collection2
-  * Performance Monitoring for Meteor
+  * A Meteor package that allows you to attach a schema to a Mongo.Collection by @aldeed
 * [Less](http://lesscss.org)
   * [Bootstrap](http://getbootstrap.com)
   * [Font Awesome](http://fontawesome.io)